skoleapp/skole-frontend/markdown/en/updates/trending-content.md

 ### Trending Content 🔥

 We added a feature for showing trending content, including courses, resources and comments.
-You can have your content included there too by adding comments, resources or resources.
+You can have your content included there too by by adding comments, creating courses, or uploading recources.
 Make sure they're good though, our AI-powered algorithm is quite picky on the content it selects 😉

 ### Improved Performance for Comments ⚡